Nutritional Therapist Advanced Course Contents

 Unit 12 - Setting up in practice

-This Unit teaches in business skills and setting up a nutrition practice.
+This Unit teaches business skills and setting up a nutrition practice.
 The Unit provides information on how to conduct market research and define a business proposition.
 Students are led through the process of defining a brand strategy, values and vision.
-The Unit covers internal business activities: finance, marketing, operations and design; and externally activities: service, products, clinic location and layout, website design, social media and communication.
+The Unit covers internal business activities: finance, marketing, operations and design; and external activities: service, products, clinic location and layout, website design, social media and communication.

 Unit 11 Contents